Mary of Guise: Duchess of Longueville

+Marriage negotiations

 Later, in 1537, Mary became the focus of marriage negotiations with James V of Scotland, who had lost his first wife, Madeleine of Valois, to tuberculosis, and wanted a second French bride to further the interests of the Franco-Scottish alliance against England.
 According to a 17th-century writer, William Drummond of Hawthornden, James V had noticed the attractions of Mary when he went to France to meet Madeleine and Mary of Bourbon, and she was next in his affections.
 It is known that Mary had attended the wedding of James and Madeleine.

-The recently widowed Henry VIII of England, in attempts to prevent this union, also asked for Mary's hand.
-Given Henry's marital history—banishing his first wife and beheading the second—Mary refused the offer.
+Henry VIII of England, whose third wife Jane Seymour had just died, also asked for Mary's hand in an attempt to frustrate James's plan.
 In December 1537, Henry VIII told Castillon, the French ambassador in London, that he was big in person and had need of a big wife.
-Biographer Antonia Fraser writing in 1969 said Mary replied, "I may be a big woman, but I have a very little neck."
-This was apparently a tribute to the famously macabre jest made by Henry's French-educated second wife, Anne Boleyn, who had joked before her death that the executioner would find killing her easy because she had "a little neck".
+Allegedly, Mary refused the offer by saying: "I may be a big woman, but I have a very little neck", a reference to Anne Boleyn, who had joked before her death that the executioner would find killing her easy because she had "a little neck".